gitextensions/GitExtensionsDoc/source/file_history.rst

 File history
 ============

-``File tree`` is a separate form to view the history of a file or folder.
+``File history`` is a separate form to view the history of a file or folder.
 Since Git Extensions 4.0 this functionality is included in :ref:`browse-repository`, see specifically :ref:`filter-file`.
 This form is deprecated and may be removed in future releases.